-July 29, 2014, 11:30 a.m., Cleveland time

-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS
+July 29, 2014, 11:30 a.m., Cleveland time THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS

-The undersigned appoints Gary B. Halverson, James F. Kirsch, Richard K. Riederer and P. Kelly Tompkins, and each of them, individually, as attorneys and proxies, with full power of substitution, to vote all Common Shares of Cliffs Natural Resources Inc. entitled to be voted by the undersigned at the Annual Meeting of Shareholders to be held at 11:30 A.M., local time, on July 29, 2014 at North Point, 901 Lakeside Avenue, Cleveland, OH 44114 or at any reconvened meeting after any adjournment or postponement thereof, on the matters set forth on the reverse side of this proxy card in accordance with any directions given by the undersigned and, in their discretion, on all other matters that may properly come before the Annual Meeting of Shareholders or any reconvened meeting after any adjournment or postponement thereof.
+The undersigned appoints T. Rowe Price, as attorneys and proxies, with full power of subsitution, to vote all Retirement Plan Shares of Cliffs Natural Resources Inc. entitled to be voted by the undersigned at the Annual Meeting of Shareholders to be held at 11:30 A.M., local time, on July 29, 2014 at at North Point, 901 Lakeside Avenue, Cleveland, OH 44114 or at any reconvened meeting after any adjurnment or postponement thereof, on the matters set forth on the reverse side of this proxy card in accordance with any directions given by the undersigned and, in their discretion, on all other matters that may properly come before the Annual Meeting of Shareholders or any reconvened meeting after any adjournment or postponement thereof.

 In accordance with the discretion and at the instruction of the Board of Directors or an authorized committee thereof, the named proxies are authorized to act upon all matters incident to the conduct of the meeting and upon other matters that properly come before the meeting subject to the conditions described in Cliffs Natural Resources Inc.'s proxy statement concerning the Annual Meeting of Shareholders.
 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
 Where no direction is given, except in the case of broker non-votes, the shares will be voted in accordance with the Board of Directors' recommendations.
 Unless you specifically instruct otherwise, this proxy confers discretionary authority to cumulate votes for any or all of the nominees for election of directors for which authority to vote has not been withheld, in accordance with the instruction of the Board of Directors or an authorized committee thereof.
 The persons appointed by this proxy intend to cumulate the votes represented by the proxies they receive and distribute such votes in accordance with their best judgement in order to elect as many of the nominees listed on the reverse side of this proxy card as possible.
 If you wish to provide vote allocation instructions, you must submit the proxy card by mail and should hand mark the number of votes you wish to allocate to any particular nominee next to the name of such nominee.
 You do not need to check the "FOR ALL" box to allocate votes among all of our director nominees.
 If you provide vote allocation instructions for less than all of the votes that you are entitled to cast, the Board of Directors or an authorized committee thereof will retain discretionary authority to cast your remaining votes, except for any nominee for whom you have withheld authority by marking the "FOR ALL EXCEPT" box.
-NOTE: If you hold your shares in stream and wish to provide specific vote allocation instructions, you must contact your bank, broker, trustee, nomine
+NOTE: If you hold your shares in street name and wish to provide specific vote allocation instructions, you must contact your bank, broker, trustee, nominee or other shareholder of record for instructions.
+If any nominee named on the reverse side declines or is unable to serve as a director, the persons named as proxies shall have the authority to cumulate votes for any other person who may be nominated at the instruction and discretion of the Board of Directors or an authorized committee thereof.